quiquee/obc-docs/api/Openchain API.md

 }
 ```

+For additional information on the Open Blockchain REST endpoints and more detailed examples, please see the OBC protocol specification section on the [REST API](https://github.com/angrbrd/obc-docs/blob/master/protocol-spec.md#62-rest-api).

 ### To set up Swagger-UI

-[Swagger](http://swagger.io/) is a convenient package that allows us to describe and document our API in a single file.
+[Swagger](http://swagger.io/) is a convenient package that allows you to describe and document your REST API in a single file.
 The Open Blockchain REST API is described in [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
-To interact with the peer node directly through the Swagger-UI, please follow the instructions below.
+To interact with the peer node directly through the Swagger-UI, you can upload the Open Blockchain Swagger definition to the [Swagger service](http://swagger.io/).
+Alternatively, you may set up a Swagger installation on your machine by following the instructions below.

 1. You can use Node.js to serve up the rest_api.json locally.
 To do so, make sure you have Node.js installed on your local machine.
 If it is not installed, please download the [Node.js](https://nodejs.org/en/download/) package and install it.